Optimizing the Image Sampling#

 ax[1].set_ylabel('Y pixel phase', fontsize='large')

-Check the active WCS solution in the image header.
-If the image is aligned to a catalog, list the number of matches and the fit RMS in mas.
+Check the active WCS solution in the FITS image header.
+If the image is aligned to a catalog, list the number of matches and the fit RMS in milli-arcseconds and in pixels.

 ext_0_kws = ['DETECTOR', 'EXPTIME']